NishiyaKN/obsidian/500 OCI/2 - IAM.md

 	- Resources can be moved between compartments
 	- Every compartment is global, available in every region
 	- Up to 6 levels of nesting of compartments
-	- Can set budgets and quotas in each compartment
 # Tenancy
 - User account environment
 - Tenancy Admin: who creates the account